-You will also pass the perfectly manicured fairways of such famous golf courses as Spyglass Hill, The Links at Spanish Bay, and of course Pebble Beach itself.
-There are plenty of places to stop along the way for a fantastic picnic and you can pick up a gourmet sandwich and a bottle of local wine at the Pebble Beach Market located next to The Lodge at Pebble Beach.
+There are plenty of places to stop along the way for a fantastic picnic, and you can pick up a gourmet sandwich and a bottle of local wine at the Pebble Beach Market located next to The Lodge at Pebble Beach.

-Most visitors to the area discover that one day is just not enough to take in all that Monterey Bay has to offer, so a relaxing nights stay in one of the many hotels, and B&Bs is an easy choice.
+Most visitors to the area discover that one day is just not enough to take in all that Monterey Bay has to offer, so a relaxing night’s stay in one of the many hotels and B&Bs is a natural choice.

 If extending your stay, nearby Santa Cruz, Moss Landing, and Big Sur make great day trips from Monterey Bay.

 Getting to Monterey Bay from the San Francisco Bay Area.
-Drive time is about two hours depending on your starting point and traffic conditions.
-Millage from downtown San Francisco is 115 miles.
+Drive time is about two hours, depending on your starting point and traffic conditions.
+Mileage from downtown San Francisco is 115 miles.
 Get an early start or stay at least one night to enjoy a sample of Monterey Bay’s attractions.